cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 # **packagesQuarantine**
 > PackageQuarantine packagesQuarantine(owner, repo, identifier, data)

-Quarantine or restore a package.
+Quarantine or release a package.

-Quarantine or restore a package.
+Quarantine or release a package.

 ### Example
 ```java